by: Jude Fleming Sept. 12, 2018

 9. Australia must issue an updated passport and repatriate him to Australian soil, under protection, where he can receive urgent and ongoing medical attention as well as spend time with family.
 It would be tragic if the only way that Assange could be repatriated to his homeland is in a coffin.
 He deserves a hero’s return.
 Australia should be actively executing his safe passage and repatriation now.

-“To waste another’s lifespan is the worst larceny.” ~ Jude Fleming
+END NOTES “To waste another’s lifespan is the worst larceny.” ~ Jude Fleming

+There is little doubt that Assange is a political hostage of the UK.
 Global condemnation of the UK’s misconduct must be unified and unequivocal.
 Media organizations, journalism affiliates/committees, Amnesty, RSF, HRW and other human rights groups must increase awareness of this case in order to prevent it from happening to other journalists, publishers and activists.

 The world must condemn the targeted and protracted attack on Assange and Wikileaks.
 The only thing worse than the current situation would be if this information did not get the public and parliamentary scrutiny it deserves and Assange were extradited to the US predicated on blatant perversion of justice.
 Hit the streets in front of the UK Government offices and Ecuador’s embassy in London to demand that the UK free Assange immediately.
 His time has come.